The Bull at Burford Bulletin

 Next time… Bearnaise sauce!

 02 Aug 2017

 A 50 year love affair with Cotswold hotels

 Sometimes people ask me how a Frenchman and his wife come to own a hotel in Burford, and I tell them there’s a short answer and a long answer.

 The short answer is that – a few little business detours aside – being a hotelier and restaurateur is all I have ever really known, ever since starting as a very young apprentice (see picture above) at Les Violettes in my home town of Montpellier.

 The longer answer goes into a bit more detail about where I worked along the way, and without boring you with all the details there were some wonderful places.
-After I finished off my apprenticeship at Maison Trois Gros in Rouanne, I ended up as a young waiter at Le Gavroche in London working for the Roux brothers, Albert and Michel (Snr).
+After I finished off my apprenticeship at Maison Trois Gros in Rouanne, I ended up as first head waiter at Le Gavroche at 24, in London working for the Roux brothers, Albert and Michel (Snr).
+It was wonderful.
 Michel Roux Jnr (he of Masterchef fame) was there too, but mostly playing with the pots and pans in the kitchen while his father and uncle worked!
 I wonder if he remembers..